Baraza-Kerubo Village Market incident: Initial media reports

-JSC Probe
+JSC probe

 In January 2012, the Judicial Service Commission formed a sub-committee to investigate reports that Deputy Chief Justice Nancy Baraza assaulted a security guard at the Village Market shopping mall on 31 December 2011.

-Suspension and Tribunal
+Suspension and tribunal

-The JSC subsequently recommended her suspension to President Mwai Kibaki and requested the President to appoint a tribunal to investigate her conduct in line with Article 168 (4) of the Constitution.
+The JSC subsequently recommended her suspension to President Mwai Kibaki and asked that the President appoint a tribunal to investigate her conduct in line with Article 168 (4) of the Constitution.
 After her suspension, a commission formed to investigate her conduct recommended her removal from office.